zeno-ml/zeno-build/tasks/chatbot/README.md

 This will run ten training runs with various hyperparameters for:

 * `prompt_template`: four different prompts (found in [prompt_configs.py](prompt_configs.py))
-* `model`: openai davinci-003 and gpt-3.5-turbo, and cohere command-xlarge
+* `model`: gpt2, llama, alpaca, vicuna, mpt-chat, chatgpt, or cohere
 * `temperature`: between 0.2, 0.3, or 0.4

-The results will then be saved to `results.json`, and a visual comparison will be displayed using [Zeno](https://zenoml.com/).
+The results will be saved to the `results` directory, and a report of the comparison will be displayed using [Zeno](https://zenoml.com/).

 ## Modification